crusoe112/apk-extractor/README.md

 ```

 ## Summary
-Automates the process of downloading and extracting APK's for analysis of decompiled Android apps
+Automates the process of downloading and extracting APK's for static analysis of decompiled Android apps

 ## Installation
 Run the following commands to install (requires sudo privileges):